-The new year is at the door, and the world is still suffering from the pandemic.
-Despite its highs and lows, 2020 provided people with the opportunity to spend time with their loved ones.
-Many couples needed to work from home due to stay-at-home orders.
+The new year is at the door, and this past year has been difficult for many people.
+Despite its highs and lows, 2021 provided people with the opportunity to spend time with their loved ones.
+Many couples needed to continue to work from home.
 That added closeness called for an extra dose of creativity, compromise, and (truly) patience.

 There is a printable New Year’s resolution worksheet at the bottom of this article to walk you through that process.

 We put together 9 excellent ideas to get you started.
 These couple’s New Year’s resolutions will help you and your significant other find a stronger bond and a better 2022.

 At the start of your relationship you were probably terrific listeners.
 You did not know your partner and so you hung onto every word.
 You were constantly gathering new and interesting information.
 Now you know each other pretty well and perhaps you’ve even listened to that one story at least ten times.
 Somewhere along the line couples forget to listen to each other

 Resolve to become a better listener in this new year.
 Adopt an attitude of curiosity.
 Listen to understand and not to react.